Garry Sobers – Greatest All-Rounder in the History of Cricket

 His record against England was astonishing.
 In 36 Tests against them, he scored 3,214 runs at an average of 60.64 and took 102 wickets at 32.57, as well as 40 catches that he would have taken with minimum effort.
 His performances in the 1966 series in England must rank among the finest of all time: 722 runs, 20 wickets, and 10 catches.
 But he also averaged more with the bat than the ball.
 Which has always been one of the best measures of an all-rounder’s worth – against both Australia and India.

-Overall, he played 383 first-class matches, in which he scored 28,314 at 54.87 with 86 hundred, 121 fifties, 407 catches, including career-best 365* against Pakistan.
-Moreover, his bowling stats in first-class cricket is very impressive as well, by getting 1043 wickets at 27.74 with the best of 9 for 49, including 36 times five wickets in an inning and one time 10 wickets in a match.
-These stats clearly show, how was he truly legend cricketer.
+Overall, he played 383 first-class matches, in which he scored 28,314 at an average of 54.87 with 86 hundred, 121 fifties, and 407 catches, including a career-best 365* against Pakistan.
+Moreover, his bowling stats in first-class cricket are very impressive as well, by getting 1043 wickets at 27.74 with the best of 9 for 49, including 36 times five wickets in an inning and one time 10 wickets in a match.
+These stats clearly show, how was he truly a legendary cricketer.